SAP/spartacus-docs/_pages/telco/customer-product-inventory.md

 ## Overview

 The Customer Product Inventory (CPI) feature enables the logged in customers who are browsing the Telco & Utilities Spartacus (TUA) Storefront to view their subscriptions information and subscribed products, as imported in the Telco & Utilities Accelerator from the external systems.

-## Navigation Flow

-From the **Account** menu drop-down, click **Subscriptions**.
-The `My Subscriptions` screen is displayed.
-The subscriptions show:

-- Subscription ID.
-For example, 1040123111111.
-- Number of subscribed offerings.
-For example, 2.
-- Usage Details.

 ## Business Use Cases